railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_menu.rst

 Click :guilabel:`Export` to start the export process, then click the small :guilabel:`Save As` icon to save the file somewhere.

-.. note:: UTF-8 format
+.. note:: UTF-8 Format

 	The CSV file is encoded in the UTF-8 format.
-	Make sure that you retain this format when you open the file in a spreadsheet program because if you **do not** retain it you risk seeing strange character strings in place of accented characters.
+	Make sure that you retain this format when you open the file in a spreadsheet program, because if you **do not** retain it, you risk seeing strange character strings in place of accented characters.

 .. figure::  images/csv_transl.png